citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateDeliveryGroupRequestModel.md

 `func (o *CreateDeliveryGroupRequestModel) HasPolicySetGuid() bool`

 HasPolicySetGuid returns a boolean if a field has been set.

+### GetRequiredSleepCapability

+`func (o *CreateDeliveryGroupRequestModel) GetRequiredSleepCapability() RequiredSleepCapability`

+GetRequiredSleepCapability returns the RequiredSleepCapability field if non-nil, zero value otherwise.

+### GetRequiredSleepCapabilityOk

+`func (o *CreateDeliveryGroupRequestModel) GetRequiredSleepCapabilityOk() (*RequiredSleepCapability, bool)`

+GetRequiredSleepCapabilityOk returns a tuple with the RequiredSleepCapability field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequiredSleepCapability

+`func (o *CreateDeliveryGroupRequestModel) SetRequiredSleepCapability(v RequiredSleepCapability)`

+SetRequiredSleepCapability sets RequiredSleepCapability field to given value.

+### HasRequiredSleepCapability

+`func (o *CreateDeliveryGroupRequestModel) HasRequiredSleepCapability() bool`

+HasRequiredSleepCapability returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)